| Adults (13+)

 Pursuant of section 30.05 Penal Code (Criminal Trespass), a person may not enter this property with a firearm, Pursuant to Section 30.06 Penal Code (trespass by holder of a license to carry a concealed handgun) and Section 30.07 Penal Code (handgun licensing law), a person licensed under Subchapter H, Chapter 411, Government Code (handgun licensing law), may not enter this property with a concealed handgun or with a handgun that is carried openly.

 For the safety of park guests, the Zoo discourages large coolers and ice chests.
-Outside food and beverage are permitted, with the exception of straws, lids, glass containers and alcohol.
+Outside food and beverage are permitted, with the exception of single-use straws and lids, glass containers and alcohol.
 If you choose to have a picnic lunch inside the Zoo, you may take your cooler back to your car and re-enter the Zoo as long as you have your hand stamped before exiting.

 In accordance with the City of Fort Worth’s amendment to Ordinance 29.5, a smoking ban has been extended to all parks and other outdoor recreational areas, and as such, the Fort Worth Zoo is a smoke-free environment.
 The smoking ban applies to all areas in and around the park, sidewalks, benches, parking lots, plazas and previously designated smoking areas and includes e-cigarettes.

 Photography & Videography